Tears spilled down my face. But it felt more like my heart was bleeding.

 The undercurrent of our marriage transitioned from negative to positive only after I realized that putting me first in marriage would suffocate it.
 In everything from sex to arguments to parenting to loading the dishwasher, when I thought about me and my desires above all else, I suffered.
 When God graciously showed me how self-centered and prideful I was, our marriage got better–not because my husband started making my every dream come true but because I finally got my eyes off of myself and onto the bigger picture of what marriage should be.

 Truth was, I didn’t know.
-Yet, I didn’t let that stop me from comparing our problems to what I perceived to be true of their marriage.
-They didn’t put their last fight on Facebook, so I falsely assumed they were better off.
+Yet, I still compared our problems to my (false) perceptions of everyone else’s marriage.
+They didn’t put their last fight on Facebook, so I (wrongly) assumed they were better off.
 After years of a healthier Christian life spent in community and in ministering to other couples, it’s easier for me to recognized that every couple has struggles.
 Marriage comes naturally to no one.

 What surprised you about marriage?